 6. Banana’s featured strangely heavily in this article.
 Don’t you want one?
 Right now?

-Sample-Ski Menu: Oats and peanut butter in the AM, a banana on your last slope, steak or spinach salad with an orange garnish, decaf tea, then a hot tub with a dark chocolate and banana bread dessert.
+Sample-Ski Menu: Oats and peanut butter in the AM, a banana on your last slope, steak or spinach salad with an orange garnish, decaf tea, then a hot tub and white wine chaser with a dark chocolate and banana bread dessert.

-Tell us your must-haves in the comment box below!
+Tell us your must-haves on the slopes in the comment box below!